Pure sine wave. The simplest waveform with no harmonics.

 Lowpass Filter

-A lowpass filter attenuates frequencies above the cutoff.
+A state variable lowpass filter (TPT/SVF) that attenuates frequencies above the cutoff.
 Each filter has its own ADSR envelope that modulates the cutoff frequency.

 Cutoff frequency in Hz.
 Frequencies above this are attenuated.